 1 2 'AE (YES) 'A'OLE (NO) KANALUA (ABSTAIN) EXCUSED

 TRUSTEE LEI AHU ISA X

 TRUSTEE DAN AHUNA X

 TRUSTEE KALEI AKAKA X

-TRUSTEE KELI'I AKINA X X
+TRUSTEE KELI'I AKINA Χ X

 TRUSTEE LUANA ALAPA X

-TRUSTEE BRENDON LEE X
+TRUSTEE BRENDON LEE Χ

 TRUSTEE MILILANI TRASK X

 TRUSTEE JOHN WAIHE'E X

 CHAIRPERSON HULU LINDSEY X X

 TOTAL VOTE COUNT 6 3

-MOTION: [] UNANIMOUS [X] PASSED [] DEFERRED [] FAILED
+MOTION: [] UNANIMO OUS [X] PAS SEI D [] DEFF RRED [] FAILED

-Motion passes with six (6) Yes votes, Zero (0) No votes and One () Excused.
+Motion passes with Six (6) Yes votes, Zero (0) No votes and Three (3) Excused.

-Nalani Jenkins Thank you so much to the Trustees and OHA for honoring my Mom.
-I had the privledge of not just being her daughter, but also being her caregiver for her last 11 years when my father passed and with me today and i'm going to ask them if they'd like to speak is Chicky Vincent who is representing her team of Cargivers, Mom was 94 when she passed, she had a good long life.
-I also want to introduce my wife Tracy who was my support team.
-Also, to acknowledge my two brother, Kaipo Jenkins from the island of Maui and Kimo Jenkins who could not be here today.
-A quick storty I will share is, when mom was a teacher and, of course, she was ever an educator I got books every year for Christmas and birthdays.
-I always long for toys, but if it was a gift from mommy was always books and we as kids would say why is everything a lesson mom, but it was and that's the life of an educator.
-When she was a teacher in the Department of Education at Haleiwa elementary school, they only had if you could think back to the 70s and 80s, you only had Hawaiian studies during the fourth grade.
-It was Mama that advocated that students should have Hawaiian studies through out K-6th.
-She piloted that program, Halau Haleiwa and that became adopted State wide.
+Nalani Jenkins Thank you so much to the Trustees and OHA for honoring my mom.
+I had the privilege of not just being her daughter, but also being her caregiver for last 11 years when my father passed.
+With me today, and i'm going to ask them if they'd like to speak, is Chicky Vincent who is representing her team of caregivers.
+Mom was 94 when she passed, she had a good long life.
+I also want to introduce my wife, Tracy, who was my support team.
+Also, to acknowledge my two brothers, Kaipo Jenkins from the island of Maui and Kimo Jenkins who could not be here today.
+A quick story I will share is when mom was a teacher and, of course, she was an educator, I got books every year for Christmas and birthdays.
+I always longed for toys, but if it was a gift from mommy was always books and we as kids would say why is everything a lesson mom?
+But it was and that's the life of an educator.
+When she was a teacher in the Department of Education at Hale'iwa Elementary School, they only had, if you could think back to the 70s and 80s, you only had Hawaiian studies during the fourth grade.
+It was mama that advocated that students should have Hawaiian studies throughout K-6th.
+She piloted that program, Hālau Haleiwa, and that became adopted statewide.
 I know there are many awards that are mentioned, thank you for reading that on behalf of the family.
 She really loved her Hawaiian students and all the children she taught.
 I am going to ask Chicky to say a few words.

 Chicky Vincent She came into my life seventeen years ago.
-I was a cultural counselor for a drug treatment plan in Waianae.
+I was a cultural counselor for a drug treatment plan in Wai'anae.
 I just leaned on her for values and to have a kupuna to guide me because I don't have any of my own.
-My tutu was Hawaiian but by the time within my family, her generation everything was lost.
-I grew up in a world predominately asian.
-It was my one grand-mother who brought the Hawaiian culture into my life but she was very haole.
-When aunty came along she taught me the Hoolauna, the bowl of light, and many lessons that are apart of everyday life.
+My tutu was Hawaiian but by during her generation, everything was lost.
+I grew up in a world predominately Asian.
+It was my one grandmother who brought the Hawaiian culture into my life, but she was very haole.
+When aunty came along, she taught me the ho'olauna, the bowl of light, and many lessons that are a part of everyday life.
 I have been blessed to be touched by her.
-In the end, the last two years of her life, I pretty much moved into part-time.
+In the end, the last two years of her life, I pretty much moved in part-time.
 In the end, when Aunty needed help, I moved in.
-I slept outside of her room on the couch everynight.
+I slept outside of her room on the couch every night.
 I was able to be with her and it was an honor.
 Mahalo Aunty, she will be forever my hulu kupuna.